kubernetes/ingress-nginx/examples/tcp/nginx/README.md

 # TCP loadbalancing

-This example show how to implement TCP loadbalancing throught the Nginx Controller
+This example show how to implement TCP loadbalancing through the Nginx Controller

 ## Prerequisites